Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Abstract

 \section{Abstract}

-Diffusion models excel at generating high-quality images and are easy to extend, making them extremely popular among active users who have created an extensive collection of diffusion models with various styles by fine-tuning base models such as Stable Diffusion.
-Recent work has focused on uncovering semantic and visual information encoded in various components of a diffusion model, enabling better generation quality and more fine-grained control.
-However, those methods target improving a single model and overlook the vastly available collection of fine-tuned diffusion models.
-In this work, we study the combinations of diffusion models.
-We propose Diffusion Cocktail (Ditail), a training-free method that can accurately transfer content information between two diffusion models.
-This allows us to perform diverse generations using a set of diffusion models, resulting in novel images that are unlikely to be obtained by a single model alone.
-We also explore utilizing Ditail for style transfer, with the target style set by a diffusion model instead of an image.
-Ditail offers a more detailed manipulation of the diffusion generation, thereby enabling the vast community to integrate various styles and contents seamlessly and generate any content of any style.
+Diffusion models, capable of high-quality image generation, receive unparalleled popularity for their ease of extension.
+Active users have created a massive collection of domain-specific diffusion models by fine-tuning base models on self-collected datasets.
+Recent work has focused on improving a single diffusion model by uncovering semantic and visual information encoded in various architecture components.
+However, those methods overlook the vastly available set of fine-tuned diffusion models and, therefore, miss the opportunity to utilize their combined capacity for novel generation.
+In this work, we propose Diffusion Cocktail (Ditail), a training-free method that transfers style and content information between multiple diffusion models.
+This allows us to perform diversified generations using a set of diffusion models, resulting in novel images unobtainable by a single model.
+Ditail also offers fine-grained control of the generation process, which enables flexible manipulations of styles and contents.
+With these properties, Ditail excels in numerous applications, including style transfer guided by diffusion models, novel-style image generation, and image manipulation via prompts or collage inputs.